-We understand how shocking it can be, if you’re injured unexpectedly.
+We understand how shocking it can be if you’re injured unexpectedly.
 That’s why our specialist team of serious personal injury solicitors concentrate on making the claim process as straightforward as possible.
-Offering home visits and a bespoke service, we’ll be there for you when you need us most.
+Offering home visits and bespoke service, we’ll be there for you when you need us most.

 A public place is an indoor or outdoor area which the public have access to.
 Some examples of public places include: supermarkets, playgrounds, schools and streets.
 If your accident took place in a public place, you may be able to make a claim.
 Our specialist team for accidents in a public or private place will be able to advise you on the next steps to take.

 A private place is an area exclusively used by one or more individuals for private gatherings or other personal purpose.
 It is somewhere the general public does not have free access.
 An example of a private place is a neighbour or relative’s garden or private property.
 It doesn’t matter if you were there as an invited guest or an uninvited guest, if your accident took place there, you may be able to make a claim.
 Contact our specialist team for accidents in public or private places, who will provide you with more information.